siodb/siodb/docs/dev/designs/RestServer.md

       to the client in the HTTP 1.1 chunks, chunked per N bytes.
     - Finally REST Server sends zero-length chunk to indicate end of data.

-## IOMgr Chunked Format
+## IOMgr Chunked Data Format

-IOMgr chunked format consists of following elements:
+IOMgr chunked data format consists of the following elements:

-1. Chunk length: `varuint64` number.
+1. Chunk length: `varuint32` number.
 2. Chunk content.
 3. (1) and (2) are repeated as needed.
-4. Zero byte as chunk length - indicates end of chunked data.
+4. Zero byte as chunk length indicates end of chunked data.

 ## Configuration Parameters